Originally posted 17th July 2019

 - The most expensive of all three flooring options

 - Prone to expansion and contraction in adverse conditions

 - Requires a lot of maintenance to keep in good condition

-Still unsure on what floor is best?
+Still unsure on whether wood or laminate flooring will be the best for you?
 Check out our flooring advice centre or speak with one of our flooring experts on 0330 100 00 15.